Hybrid Linked Mode allows you to link your cloud vCenter Server instance with an on-premises vCenter Single Sign-On domain.

 - Share tags and tag categories from your vCenter Server instance to your cloud SDDC.

-Hybrid Linked Mode supports on-premises vCenter Server systems running 6.0 Update 3 patch c and later with either embedded or external Platform Services Controller (both Windows and vCenter Server Appliance). vCenter Server systems with external Platform Services Controller instances linked in Enhanced Linked Mode are also supported, up to the scale limits documented in vSphere 6.0 Configuration Maximums.
+Hybrid Linked Mode supports on-premises vCenter Server systems with either embedded or external Platform Services Controller (both Windows and vCenter Server Appliance). vCenter Server systems with external Platform Services Controller instances linked in Enhanced Linked Mode are also supported, up to the scale limits documented in vSphere Configuration Maximums.

 You have two options for configuring Hybrid Linked Mode.
 You can use only one of these options at a time.

-- You can link your VMware Cloud on AWS SDDC to your on-premises vCenter Server.
+- You can link your cloud SDDC to your on-premises vCenter Server.
 In this case, you must add an identity source to the SDDC LDAP domain.